Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation

 \subsection{The first stage: before training}

 Before the training starts, each device uploads a coded dataset to the central server, which is a common practice under the framework of CFL.
-In the literature, methods commonly used to generate local coded dataset include random matrix projection and noise injection \cite{dhakal2019coded,sun2023stochastic,showkatbakhsh2018privacy}.
-Random matrix projection reduces the volume of data transmission by lowering the dimension of the projected data compared to the raw dataset.
+In the literature, methods commonly used to generate local coded datasets include matrix projection and noise injection \cite{dhakal2019coded,sun2023stochastic,showkatbakhsh2018privacy}.
+Matrix projection reduces the volume of data transmission by lowering the dimension of the projected data compared to the raw datasets.
 Meanwhile, noise injection enables privacy enhancement at adjustable levels.
-Inspired by this, in ACFL, the devices encode the local datasets by adding noise to a transformed version of the local dataset.
+Inspired by this, in ACFL, the devices encode the local datasets by adding noise to a transformed version of the local datasets.
 To be more specific, device $i$ uploads coded dataset \(\left( {\mathbf{H}_X^{(i)},\mathbf{H}_Y^{(i)}} \right)\) given as

 and